Providence College; Radcliffe Institute; Carnegie Corporation

-Thea Riofrancos is an assistant professor of political science at Providence College, an Andrew Carnegie Fellow (2020-2022), and a Radcliffe Institute Fellow (2020-2021).
+Thea Riofrancos is an associate professor of political science at Providence College, an Andrew Carnegie Fellow (2020-2022), and a Radcliffe Institute Fellow (2020-2021).
 Her research focuses on resource extraction, renewable energy, climate change, green technology, social movements, and the left in Latin America.
 These themes are explored in her book, Resource Radicals: From Petro-Nationalism to Post-Extractivism in Ecuador (Duke University Press, 2020) and her co-authored book, A Planet to Win: Why We Need a Green New Deal (Verso Books, 2019).
 Her writing has appeared in The New York Times, The Guardian, Boston Review, The Baffler, n+1, Dissent, Jacobin, among others.

 2021.
 “From Cases To Sites: Studying Global Processes In Comparative Politics” In Erica Simmons And Nicholas Rush Smith Eds.
 Rethinking Comparison, Cambridge University Press.